Alexey Milchakov

+Alexey Yurievich Milchakov (Алексей Юрьевич Мильчаков, born 30 April 1991) is a Russian neo-Nazi, suspected war criminal, and co-leader and co-founder of the Rusich Group, that operated from 2022 within the Wagner Group.

+Milchakov first came to public attention in 2011, after he filmed himself torturing and decapitating a puppy and posted footage of it online.

-Alexey Milchakov (Алексей Юрьевич Мильчаков, born 30 April 1991 in St. Petersburg) is a Russian neo-Nazi, suspected war criminal and co-leader and co-founder of the DShRG Rusich of the Wagner Group.
-He is as of 2022 sanctioned by the United States, the European Union, the United Kingdom, Canada and other countries.
-He has been linked to atrocities in both Syria and Ukraine, and has been described as "the symbol of Russian neo-Nazis fighting in the Donbass".
+He has been linked to atrocities in both Syria and Ukraine, including the participation in beating a man to death with a sledgehammer, and has been described as "the symbol of Russian neo-Nazis fighting in the Donbas".

+As of 2022, he was sanctioned by the United States, the European Union, the United Kingdom, Canada and other countries.

 Biography

 He was born in Leningrad (now St. Petersburg).
 Milchakov calls himself a fan of FC Zenit.

 Animal abuse

 Milchakov first came to public attention after he filmed himself torturing and decapitating a puppy in 2011, posting the footage online.
-A petition calling to hold him accountable was supported by more than 5500 people.
-At the same time animal rights activists addressed FC Zenit fans in order for them to give an assessment to Milchakov's actions.
+A petition calling to hold him accountable was supported by more than 5,500 people.
+At the same time, animal rights activists addressed FC Zenit players in order for them to assess Milchakov's actions.

 In his VK page he also called for killing of homeless people, puppies and children.